Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: The space of asymptotic patterns

 \section{The space of asymptotic patterns}

-The aim of this \namecref{sec:sp_as_patt} is to make a few (rather abstract) remarks concerning the regularity (more precisely, the upper semi-continuity) of the correspondence between an initial condition and the distribution of energy in the standing terrace provided by \vref{thm:patt_disc} when the asymptotic energy of the corresponding solution is not $-\infty$.
+The aim of this \namecref{sec:sp_as_patt} is to make a few (rather abstract) remarks concerning the regularity (more precisely, the upper semi-continuity) of the correspondence between an initial condition and the distribution of energy in the standing terrace provided by conclusion \cref{item:thm_main_approach_standing_terrace_and_value_asymptotic_energy} of \cref{thm:main} when the asymptotic energy of the corresponding solution is not equal to $-\infty$.